EarthScope/emc-tools/README.md

     Please contact manoch@iris.washington.edu

-DATE: 2022-08-25
+2022-08-25
+----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Release 2.0 Note: The R2 release has made changes to the GeoCSV fields.
+**Release 2.0 Note**: The R2 release has made changes to the GeoCSV fields.
 The R1 GeoCSV files are not supported under R2.
-----------------------------------------------------------------------------------------------------------------------------------------------------------------------

  DESCRIPTION: